Mark Martin: 2010

 In 2010, Martin started the year strong and won the pole for the 2010 Daytona 500.

 Martin ran well in the Sprint Unlimited, but was caught up in the "big one" during a green–white–checkered finish and finished 21st.
-Martin started the Daytona 500 well, leading the majority of the first thirty laps, but after being stuck in the middle line of the racing pack, he dropped down as low as 33rd and had to pick his way through the rest of the day, eventually finishing twelfth.
+Martin started the Daytona 500 well, leading the majority of the first thirty laps, but after being stuck in the middle line of the racing pack, he dropped down as low as 33rd and had to pick his way through the rest of the day, eventually finishing 12th.

-Martin ran well at the 2010 Auto Club 500 and 2010 Shelby American, scoring back-to-back 4th-place finishes and advancing as high as third in the points standings, only 49 points out of the lead.
+Martin ran well at the 2010 Auto Club 500 and 2010 Shelby American, scoring back-to-back fourth-place finishes and advancing as high as 3rd in the points standings, only 49 points out of the lead.
 However, he was less successful in his next three races.
 He got caught up in wrecks at both the 2010 Kobalt Tools 500 and 2010 Food City 500, finishing 33rd and 35th, respectively.
-At the 2010 Goody's Fast Pain Relief 500, Martin was leading the field and running top-5 during most of the day until a flat tire relegated him to 21st.
-During this stretch of bad luck, Martin fell from 3rd to 17th in the points standings, 214 points behind the leader.
+At the 2010 Goody's Fast Pain Relief 500, Martin was leading the field and running top-five during most of the day until a flat tire relegated him to 21st.
+During this stretch of bad luck, Martin fell from third to 17th in the points standings, 214 points behind the leader.

 The next three races of the 2010 season saw Martin rally back.
-With a fourth place finish at the 2010 Subway Fresh Fit 600, a sixth place finish at Texas, and a fifth place finish at the 2010 Aaron's 499, Martin jumped from seventeeth in the points standings to sixth, 169 points behind the leader.
+With a fourth-place finish at the 2010 Subway Fresh Fit 600, a 6th-place finish at Texas, and a fifth-place finish at the 2010 Aaron's 499, Martin jumped from 17th in the points standings to sixth, 169 points behind the leader.